Kate Beckinsale’s Cats Wear Latex Wedding Attire While Listening To Billy Idol

 Both Clive and Willow seem to be patiently acquiescent to Kate’s dancing and costuming whims, although Clive in particular has been observed to be pretty apathetic about his star status.

-In her most recent post, the pair of adorable Persians were decked out in full wedding finery, but with an alternative edge.
+In a July 2 post, the pair of adorable Persians were decked out in full wedding finery, but with an alternative edge.
 Both tiny costumes were constructed entirely of latex.
 Kate credited Jane Doe Latex for the design and expressed her appreciation.

-The video began with a close-up shot of Clive, sitting on a dark wooden kitchen counter.
+The video began with a close-up shot as Clive sat on a dark wooden kitchen counter.

 A dapper black top hat was perched between his ears.
-A bit of decorative plumage sprung from the band thereby providing additional flair to the overall ensemble.
+A bit of decorative plumage sprung from the band, which provided additional flair to the overall ensemble.

 A mid-length cape was clasped around his neck and fell just past his elbows.

-His signature grey mane was fluffed around his face and protruded from the center of his cloak.
+His signature gray mane was fluffed around his face and protruded from the center of his cloak.

 He displayed a serious countenance and gazed silently off-camera.